memgraph/docs/docs/installation/linux/docker-db-installation.md

 When working with MemgraphDB, you should pass configuration flags as arguments.

-For example, you should start the MemgraphDB image with `docker run memgraph --bolt-port=7687`, and Memgraph Platform with `docker run -e MEMGRAPH="--bolt-port=7687" memgraph/memgraph-platform`.
+For example, you should start the MemgraphDB image with `docker run memgraph --bolt-port=7687 --log-level=TRACE`, and Memgraph Platform with `docker run -e MEMGRAPH="--bolt-port=7687 --log-level=TRACE" memgraph/memgraph-platform`.

 :::